practicalli/clojure-web-services/database-model/alternative-approaches.md

 # Alternative approaches

-> **Hint** Here is an alterative approach to the code just created, for comparison purposes only.
+> ####Hint:: Here is an alterative approach to the code just created, for comparison purposes only.
 There is no need to implement any of the following code (unless you prefer this approach)